Age and Dehumanization

 Letting Black Children be Children

 Children are defined by their innocence, playfulness, curiosity, and youthfulness.
 However, those characteristics are defining White children.
 A set of studies titled, “The Essence of Innocence: Consequences of Dehumanizing Black Children,” conducted by Phillip Goff and colleagues, explains that with the prejudice and discrimination surrounding Black children, they need fewer basic needs and protection.
 In other words, their innocence is stripped away.
 But why?
 Why are Black children treated differently than their White counterparts?
-In the set of studies, their …
+In …

 Read more